MathieuRita/Lazimpa/README.md

 - *Standard Listener + Lazy Speaker*: `impatient=False`, `reg=True`
 - *Impatient Listener + Standard Speaker*: `impatient=True`, `reg=True`

+##### Natural Languages

-To reproduce the natural language curves, please find the right corpus here: [Natural languages corpus](http://corpus.leeds.ac.uk/serge/).
+To reproduce the natural language curves, please find the corpus here: [Natural languages corpus](http://corpus.leeds.ac.uk/serge/).

+##### Optimal coding

+Optimal coding is a theoretical optimal distribution.
+It is merely constructed by associating the shortest messages to the most frequent inputs (under the constraint that all the messages are different given a vocabulary size), so that Optimal Coding minimizes the sum of message lengths averaged by their frequency.

 ## ✒️ How to cite ?